Screenly/Screenly-Cast-for-WordPress/screenly-cast/readme.txt

 == Changelog ==

+= 0.1.18 =
+* Minor: PHP Version 5.2.4
+* - Replaces [] with array() to comply with WP minimum requirement of PHP Version 5.2.4
+* - Removes trailing comma in `screenly-cast-settings.php line 48
+* - Code formating

 = 0.1.17 =
 * Core: Raised WP min version to 4.4.0 due to methods being used
 * - Fixed bug in duplicated message on settings saved